-We expect our suppliers to align with our Code, affirming their commitment to uphold it or demonstrating an equivalent policy of their own.
-As part of our commitment to building supplier capability, we periodically engage suppliers in human rights dialogue, awareness raising and training to drive continuous improvements.
+We expect our first-tier suppliers to align with our Code, affirming their commitment to uphold it or demonstrating an equivalent policy of their own.
+As part of our commitment to building supplier capability, we periodically engage first-tier suppliers in direct dialogue on human rights, as well as other awareness raising and training in order to drive continuous improvements.

-In addition, select suppliers are required to conduct independent workplace assessments based on a range of factors including whether they are operating in a high human rights risk geography.
-Audited suppliers are required to implement corrective actions and are re-assessed to measure compliance.
+In addition, select first-tier suppliers are required to conduct independent workplace assessments based on a range of factors including whether they are operating in a geography identified as at higher risk for human rights concerns.
+In 2017, audited first-tier suppliers were required to implement corrective actions and were reassessed to measure compliance.

 The human rights issues most commonly identified in these assessments relate to health and safety and work hours.
-As of year-end 2016, more than 85% of our first-tier suppliers had met the requirements of our program.
+As of year-end 2017, more than 85% of our first-tier suppliers had met the requirements of our program.
 All of our Commercial Associates are expected to take our Responsible Sourcing training course - content includes our human rights standards and expectations of our suppliers, including with regard to forced labor.